 The Swinburne University of Technology is a university campus branch of Swinburne University in Melbourne established in 2000.
 It is a partnership between the Sarawak State Government and Swinburne Australia.
 Swinburne Sarawak maintains a strong technology base and has important links with various industries.

 It aspires to be a research-intensive university and is developing its research capability with a focus on areas relevant to the industry.
 With state-of-the-art facilities, it conducts research on information security, mechatronics engineering, software engineering, business as well as education and e-learning.

 2. Nilai University

-Home to students from well over than 50 countries worldwide, Nilai University stands today as Malaysia’s biggest private education providers.
-This institution is well equipped with modern and brand new facilities that can meet the basic requirements for a complete learning experience for its students.
+Home to students from more than 50 countries, Nilai University stands as one of Malaysia’s biggest private education providers.
+This institution is well equipped with modern and brand new facilities that meet the basic requirements for a complete learning experience.

-At Nilai University, there are also fully-furnished accommodations for students on campus as well as providing means for them to be involved in sports and recreational activities.
+There are also fully-furnished accommodations for students on campus as well as providing sports and recreational facilities.

 3. International University of Malaya-Wales (IUMW)

-International University of Malaya-Wales (IUMW) is a private university located in Kuala Lumpur, Malaysia.
+International University of Malaya-Wales (IUMW) is a private university located in Kuala Lumpur.
 IUMW was established based on a mutual partnership between the University of Malaya (UM) & the University of Wales, UK.

-Leveraging on both universities' outstanding achievement, together with its own band of academicians, IUMW offers an array of undergraduate and postgraduate courses to both local and international students.
+Leveraging on both universities' outstanding achievement, IUMW offers an array of undergraduate and postgraduate courses to both local and international students.